pixop/video-compare/README.md

 mouse cursor relative to the window width (the target position is shown in the lower right corner).

+Hold the SHIFT key while pressing `D` to fetch and navigate to the next frame.

-Hold CTRL while time-shifting with +/- for faster increments/decrements of 10 frames per keystroke.
+Hold CTRL while time-shifting with `+`/`-` for faster increments/decrements of 10 frames per keystroke.
 Similarly, hold down the ALT key for even bigger time-shifts of 100 frames.

 ## Build

 ### Requirements

 Requires FFmpeg headers and development libraries to be installed, along with SDL2 and its TrueType font rendering add on (libsdl2_ttf).
 SDL2 version 2.0.10 or later is now specifically required for subpixel accuracy rendering capabilities.
 Users may need to upgrade their existing SDL2 installation before compiling.

 On Debian GNU/Linux the required development packages can be installed via `apt`: